 I honestly didn't realize how much I was learning until I found myself reciting trivia facts about Jefferson and Lewis and Clark during a conversion with my niece.
 No matter if you are currently in school or have been out of school for many years, The Thomas Jefferson Hour is hands down, one of the best podcasts on Earth.
 Everyone should be listening to it.

-Steve Silverman is a high school science teacher who has a love for telling fascinating true stories from the flip side of history.
+Steve Silverman is a high school science teacher with a love for telling fascinating true stories from the flip side of history.
 Each episode of the Useless Information podcast recounts a little known but true story from the -mostly forgotten – past.

 Steve Silverman is the author of the book, Einsteins Refrigerator, which is also about strange but true stories from the past.

-As a lover of trivia and obscure facts myself, I must say the Useless Information podcast is one of the most educational and entertaining podcasts I listen to.
+As a lover of trivia and obscure facts, I must say the Useless Information podcast is one of the most educational and entertaining podcasts I listen to.
 His students are so lucky to have him as their teacher.

 How To Listen To Podcasts?

-transfer the podcasts to your iPod, if you're like me.
-The picture you see is my iPod that I plug into my laptop to transfer podcasts.
+transfer the podcasts to your iPod if you're like me.
+The picture you see is the iPod that I plug into my laptop to transfer podcasts.
 I know, I do it the “old fashioned way,” but it works well for me at this point.